adamgalloway/light-switch/README.md

 Stop short of setting up the test project (only install the SDK).

 Run the following to install dependencies:
-`sudo apt-get install libusb-dev libjson0 libjson0-dev`
+`sudo apt-get install libusb-dev libjson0 libjson0-dev libconfig-dev`

 Edit main.c to use your Parse keys.
 Edit the start-lights.sh and stop-lights.sh files to set the proper paths in the scripts.